bitcointranscripts/bitcointranscripts/bitcoin-explained/silent-payments.md

 Sjors: 00:25:36

-Yeah, so you publish this, essentially, public key, and then when you want to send somebody money using that, you do an announcement transaction first.
+So you publish this, essentially, public key, and then when you want to send somebody money using that, you do an announcement transaction first.
 So you send somebody, you send around a simple, I think you send a OP_RETURN payment to that address or something like that.

 Ruben: 00:25:54